-National Master's Degree (DNM) in 3D Interactive Technology Management (MTi3D) - Virtual Engineering and Innovation (MTI3D IVN)
+National Master of Science Degree Master of Science DNM) in 3D Interactive Technology Management (MTi3D) – Virtual Engineering and Innovation (MTI3D IVN)

-The Master 1 and Master 2 in 3D Interactive Technology Management, Virtual Engineering and Innovation track, are open to professional training contracts.
+The Master of Science and Master of Science in 3D Interactive Technology Management, with a specialization in Virtual Engineering and Innovation, are open to students enrolled in a professional training contract

 Campus